Glosna House Support Centre

-We offer Integrative & Humanistic Psychotherapy, CBT, Addiction Counselling, Teen Therapy, Bereavement Therapy, Sensorimotor Psychotherapy, Family Therapy, Counselling, General Psychotherapy, Psychoanalysis, Couples Counselling, Art Psychotherapy, Low Cost Counselling, Teen Coaching, Business Coaching, Psychometric Testing, Student Coaching & Transformational Life Coaching.
+We offer CBT, Addiction Counselling, Child Play Therapy, Teen Therapy, Integrative & Humanistic Psychotherapy, Art Psychotherapy, Family Therapy, Counselling, General Psychotherapy, Student Counselling, Psychoanalysis, Couples Counselling Pre/Post Natal Coaching, Relationship Coaching & Life Coaching.

 Marie Byrne M.I.A.H.I.P., Reg ICP & Glosna House Founder heads up the Psychotherapy Team.
 To chat to Marie about what service & therapist may suit you, please get in touch by phone or email.
 Marie hopes to support you in making a decision that feels right for you or your loved one.

 Our aim is to provide you with a supportive and safe environment.
 By nurturing and valuing your strengths and resources, our goal is to support you in exploring your individual experiences, challenges, concerns, road blocks, stepping stones and personal goals.
 We hope to facilitate insight into your patterns of thought and behaviour that may be preventing you from leading a fulfilling and satisfying life so you can bring about positive change.
 We have a range of price options to choose from all of which are clearly outlined below and determined by the therapists.
 For questions on what scheme or therapist might suit you best just call us on 087-7693966.

 What is Psychotherapy